 Try to align tasks with your biorhythms as well.
 Do you feel sharp and focused in the mornings?
 Then start the day with your sourcing activities.
 Are you the type of person that needs some time to get the cognitive engine running?
 Start the day with a short meeting or standup.

-Experiment with different set-ups to work out what fits your person best.
+Experiment with different set-ups to work out what fits your personality best.
 Test and iterate.

 While technology makes it easy to connect with talent all over the world, if you’re not properly considering the experience throughout the entire interview process, you may miss out on attracting that top candidate.